alanhartless/my-github/readme.md

 ## My Github

-This was a quick and dirty means of showing my branches that had open PRs against them.
+This was a quick, dirty, and ugly means of showing my branches that had open PRs against them.
 All other features (not many) were added "just because".
+Did I mention ugly?
+Yes, it's ugly.

 ### Requirements